HAUNTING IMAGES! The ORIGINAL PICTURES Of The KUND Where Rani Padmavati Committed JAUHAR

 ''This led him to Alauddin Khilji, praising Rani Padmini in front of him and Alauddin besieging the kingdom of Chittor.
 He only saw Padmini in a reflection as she didn't allow him to see her face to face.''

-In Pic-The mirror where Alauddin saw Rani Padmini.
+In Pic-The mirror in which Alauddin saw Rani Padmini.

 Picture courtesy-Times OF India